Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision

 Generic Linux-based \acp{os} also support virtualization through containerization.
 Containerized services have advantages over hypervisor virtualization such as the reduced overhead and reduced storage space usage~\cite{Kugele2018}.

-Eclipse, within the \ac{sdv} foundation proposes Eclipse Ankaios\footnote{Developer documentation available at \myurl{https://projects.eclipse.org/projects/automotive.ankaios}} to \enquote{manage multiple nodes and virtual machines with a single unique API in order to start, stop, configure, and update containers and workloads}.
+Eclipse, within the \ac{sdv} foundation proposes Eclipse Ankaios\footnote{Developer documentation at \myhref{https://projects.eclipse.org/projects/automotive.ankaios}{projects.eclipse.org/projects/automotive.ankaios}.} to \enquote{manage multiple nodes and virtual machines with a single unique API in order to start, stop, configure, and update containers and workloads}.
 Ankaios is tailored towards automotive applications and developed for automotive \acp{ecu} and provides a central place to manage automotive applications, supporting:

 \begin{itemize} \item Management of multiple nodes and virtual machines with a single unique \ac{api}. \item Various container runtimes like Podman and also native applications. \item Automotive \ac{spice} process with requirement tracing. \item Existing communication frameworks like \ac{someip}, \ac{dds} or \ac{rest} \ac{api} can be used with Ankaios workloads. \end{itemize}